 The Scholarship Foundation of St. Louis offers a variety of workshops and one-on-one assistance to students and families to reduce confusion and clarify the processes associated with securing financial aid for postsecondary education.

-Members of the Scholarship Foundation’s Student Advising Program provide free workshops during the year at Foundation offices in St. Louis and at high schools, community colleges, and community organizations through the St. Louis region.
+Members of The Scholarship Foundation’s Student Advising Program provide free workshops during the year at Foundation offices in St. Louis and at high schools, community colleges, and community organizations throughout the St. Louis region.
 All workshops are free and open to the public.
 Please visit our Calendar for details on any of the workshops described below.